boomernag/feel-so-good/README.md

 ---

 ## Deployment
-The Art of Tea project was developed using the [GitPod](https://www.gitpod.io/) online IDE and using Git & GitHub for version control.
+The Feel So Good project was developed using the [GitPod](https://www.gitpod.io/) online IDE and using Git & GitHub for version control.
 It is hosted on the [Heroku](https://heroku.com/) platform and user-uploaded images being hosted in [AWSS3Basket] (https://aws.amazon.com/)
 ### Local Deployment
 To be able to run this project, the following tools have to be installed: